kernle32dll/ew/README.md

-ew                                |   list all paths, grouped by their tags ew help                           |   displays this help ew --help                         |   displays this help (alias for ew help) ew migrate                        |   migrate from mixu/gr config, and keep json format ew migrate --yaml                 |   migrate from mixu/gr config, and use new yaml format ew paths                          |   list all paths (alias for ew paths list)
+ew                                |   list all paths, grouped by their tags ew help                           |   displays this help ew --help                         |   displays this help (alias for ew help) ew version                        |   displays version and build time (if applicable) ew --version                      |   displays version and build time (if applicable) (alias for ew version) ew migrate                        |   migrate from mixu/gr config, and keep json format ew migrate --yaml                 |   migrate from mixu/gr config, and use new yaml format ew paths                          |   list all paths (alias for ew paths list)